Restaurant & Hospitality Industries Update

 In a related case, the Board permitted Booking.com to register its mark in logo form but required a disclaimer of the exclusive right to use the words “booking.com” apart from the mark as shown.

 Editor’s Note: This result is consistent with a series of cases that resulted in Millercoors LLC’s 1986 registration No.1385379 of LITE in logo form as a trademark for “beer” with a disclaimer of the exclusive right to use the word “lite” apart from the mark as shown.

 We know the Restaurant & Hospitality Industries.
 Our clients range from start-ups to some of the world’s leading hotel groups and restaurants.

 Our accumulated knowledge and experience enable us to approach legal problems from an advanced starting point, so we do not have to learn at your expense.
 Our focus is on delivering practical and positive results.

 We were founded 60 years ago, and are recognized worldwide as a leading intellectual property law and litigation firm.
-We are also experienced in the areas of corporate and commercial law, customs, international cargo and regulatory compliance, information technology, real estate law, tax law, trusts and estates and military law.
-We draw talent from our different practice groups to meet your unique needs in the most efficient, and cost-effective manner.
+We are also experienced in the areas of corporate and commercial law, customs, international cargo and regulatory compliance, information technology, real estate law, tax law, trusts and estates, and military law.
+We draw talent from our different practice groups to meet your needs in the most efficient and cost-effective manner.

-Our attorneys with experience in the Restaurant & Hospitality industries include: William M. Borchard, Kieran G. Doyle, Mary A. Donovan, Meichelle R. MacGregor, Joel Karni Schmidt, and Deborah K. Squiers.
+Our attorneys with experience in the Restaurant & Hospitality industries include: William M. Borchard, Kieran G. Doyle, Mary A. Donovan, Midge M. Hyman, Meichelle R. MacGregor, Joel Karni Schmidt, and Deborah K. Squiers.